Ash K. Prakash: Art

 The Foundation has sponsored numerous exhibitions and publications in major art galleries across Canada and abroad in the United Kingdom, France, Switzerland, Norway and the Netherlands.
-Some of the major Canadian exhibitions included, among others, Painting Canada: Tom Thomson and the Group of Seven (National Gallery of Canada), Into the Light: The Paintings of William Blair Bruce (1859-1906) (Art Gallery of Hamilton), From the Forest to the Sea: Emily Carr in British Columbia (Art Gallery of Ontario), Modernism in Montreal: The Beaver Hall Group (Montreal Museum of Fine Arts), James Wilson Morrice: The A.K.
+Some of the major Canadian exhibitions included, among others, Painting Canada: Tom Thomson and the Group of Seven (National Gallery of Canada), Into the Light: The Paintings of William Blair Bruce (1859-1906) (Art Gallery of Hamilton), Morrice and Lyman in the Company of Matisse (Musée national des beaux-arts du Québec, and the McMichael Canadian Art Collection, 2014), From the Forest to the Sea: Emily Carr in British Columbia (Art Gallery of Ontario), Modernism in Montreal: The Beaver Hall Group (Montreal Museum of Fine Arts), James Wilson Morrice: The A.K.
 Prakash Collection in Trust to the Nation (National Gallery of Canada), and Canada and Impressionism: New Horizons (National Gallery of Canada).
 In 2021, he funded an exhibition of a collection of bronzes by Marc-Aurèle de Foy Suzor-Coté, Alfred Laliberté, and Louis-Philippe Hébert that he gave to the Musée d’art de Joliette.

 In 2015, the National Gallery of Canada received 50 works by James Wilson Morrice, which Prakash acquired work by work since the early 1980s and regarded as the heart of his collection, valued at more than $20 million.
 The A.K.
 Prakash Foundation, founded by Prakash, made the donation in honour of the artist's 150th birthday.